Novaur-Network/account/README.md

 # Nova Network?
-Yes, Nova Network.
-Nova Network is supposed to be a small rehost of Pretendo, done out of boredom and for fun.
-**All of the original source code is developed by Pretendo Network.
-Thanks!**
+Yes, **Nova Network**.
+Nova Network is aimed to be a mostly private, closed source Nintendo Network custom replacement server, being studied and heavily rewritten based off of Pretendo Network open-source code.
+Technically, this is to be one of the first Pretendo Network alternatives (if you are mature enough to join it that is).

 Original README.md below: